coding-heresy/jormungandr/README.md

 * Develop a plugin architecture for **jmgc** to simplify adding support for new _standard interface_ wrappers and other IDLs?
 * Support for more encodings such as protobuf and JSON

+## **Native** Encoding

+### Internal Format

+Internally, **native** encoding of objects consists of `std::tuple` wrapped in an interface that supports the _standard interface_ verbs.

+Care has been taken to deal in _view_/_proxy_ types wherever appropriate and the hope is that coupling this approach with lots of opportunities for the compiler to find optimizations in templated code will produce high performance results.

+### Serialization Format

+The **native** encoding is paired with a serialization format named **Compressed Binary Encoding** (AKA **CBE**) that attempts to mix Google protobuf varint with FIX-FAST generic stop bit encoding and add in support for compressing floating point numbers.
+Difficult to say whether the floating point compression will have value because it mostly depends on how much precision is being stored in any given application, although having a lot of zeros will compress well.
+This will also serve as a test bed for some features of interest:

+* Supporting separate object-based and stream-based decoding algorithms.
+These are analogous to DOM style vs SAX style parsing in XML.

+* Using _view_/_proxy_ types wherever appropriate/possible.
+* Finding a way to integrate polymorphic memory allocators.

+* Handling _array types_ and _string types_ with the same code where
+  possible.
+Perhaps this will involve designing concepts that form a proper hierarchy for _owning types_ as compared with _view_ or _proxy_ types.

+#### TODO list for **CBE**

+* Add **CBE**/**native** support to **jmgc**.
+* Continue developing support for _viewable types_
+  * Improve _viewable type_ handling to support 'pmr'
+  * Export _viewable type_ handling to other encodings
+* Add exhaustive tests of cases where buffers are too small to encode or have been truncated before decode
+* Add some metaprogramming to constrain fields to contain only allowable types, especially which types are allowed to be in arrays
+* Rethink and rework buffer handling.
+The current implementation only works with fixed-size buffers represented using `std::span`, which will complicate things when encoding with sub-objects (due to the need to prefix the length) and will prevent use of multiple buffers where objects cross buffer boundaries. `absl::cord` could form the basis for an initial implementation, but inspiration should be drawn buffer implementations in the standard streaming libraries as well as _boost.asio_ buffer handling.
+* Review google protobuf wire format to see how hard it would be to modify CBE code to serialize and deserialize protobufs to jmg::native objects.
+* Experiment further with serialization/deserialization.
+  * Create an interface for stream deserialization with externally accessible callbacks and experiment to determine whether this should be the basis for object deserialization or a separate mode.
+  * Does it make sense to enable flexibility by encoding a type specifier into the field ID so that unkown fields can be cleanly handled?
+Maybe this can be done with only 2 bits to minimize the overhead for small messages.
+  * Maybe it should go the other way and use an presence map along with explicit versioning and possibly support for forward/backward compatibility and/or version negiotiation built into communication channels
+  * Maybe implement the verbose, flexible approach (with embedded type specifiers) and the rigid presence map and use these together with the existing implementation to explore the performance tradeoffs.
+* Rethink floating point compaction: the current implementation isn't very effective (e.g. the default encoding of 42.0 requires 10 octets) and this seems to indicate that perhaps specifically encoding the mantissa in chunks from highest to lowest will produce much better results than simply treating it as an integer.
+It also makes sense to have a compiler flag that disables floating point compression.
+  * More thoughts on this: reversing the direction of scanning mantissa octets does seem to make sense based on experimental evidence, although more samples should be viewed
+  * There are extra bits available in the exponents to allow the addition of another metadata bit that would indicate whether or not the mantissa was compressed: if the bit is set, the mantissa is compressed with stop-bit encoding and should require fewer octets than the native encoding; otherwise, the mantissa octets should be copied without change.

+# Some longer-term goals

 ## High performance event processing